 This Informatica Source Qualifier Transformation converts the source data types to the native (Informatica) data types.
 In real-time, you can use this Informatica Source Qualifier Transformation to Join Multiple Sources, Write a custom query, Filter Rows, or Select Unique Records

-In this article, we are going to explain the steps involved in configuring the Source Qualifier Transformation in Informatica with an example.
-For this example, we are going to use the below show data (Employee table)
+For this Informatica Source Qualifier Transformation example, we are going to use the below show data (Employee table)

 and the Department table

 and the Destination table is Source Qualifier.
 As you can see, it is an Empty table

 TIP: Here you have to provide the Admin Username and password that you specified while installing the Informatica Server.

 Navigate to Source Analyzer and define your Sources.
 As we said before, we are using Employee and Department tables from SQL Server database as our source definitions.
 Please refer Database Source in Informatica to understand the creation of source definition

 Please navigate to Target Designer to define the Target.
 In this example, we are using the existing SQL table (SourceQualifier) as our target definition.
 You can refer to Create Informatica Target table using Source Definition to understand the process of creating a target definition